mmourazos/Curso-2025-2026/PSP/Unit 1 - Introduction to Concurrent Programming/2 - Process, Programs and Threads.md

 A **thread** is the smallest unit of execution within a process.
 A process can have multiple threads, which **share the same memory space and resources of the parent process**.
 Threads are used to perform tasks concurrently within a process, allowing for more efficient use of system resources.

-## Concurrent vs parallel programming
+## Concurrent vs Parallel Programming

 **Concurrent** programming means that, give a length of time, multiple tasks can make progress simultaneously.
 This does **not necessarily** mean that they are **executing at the same time**, but rather that they are being managed in a way that allows them to share resources and time effectively.